Hoonstaa/odin-recipes/README.md

 # odin-recipes
+This is my first assignment while following The Odin Project curriculum.

-A basic recipe website built using HTML coding learnt during the Foundations part of The Odin Project.
+This consists of a basic recipe website built using the basics of HTML coding.